14K vs 18K Gold: Which One Should You Choose?

 |---|---|---|

-| Durability | Excellent for everyday wear | Softer, for occasional wear |
+| Durability | Excellent for everyday wear | Softer, better for occasional wear |

 | Color | Subtle, lighter yellow | Rich, deep golden hue |